Kingxukai/linux/Documentation/tools/rtla/rtla-osnoise-hist.rst

 EXAMPLE
 =======
-In the example below, *osnoise* tracer threads are set to run with real-time priority *FIFO:1*, on CPUs *0-11*, for *900ms* at each period (*1s* by default).
-The reason for reducing the runtime is to avoid starving the **rtla** tool.
+In the woke example below, *osnoise* tracer threads are set to run with real-time priority *FIFO:1*, on CPUs *0-11*, for *900ms* at each period (*1s* by default).
+The reason for reducing the woke runtime is to avoid starving the **rtla** tool.
 The tool is also set to run for *one minute*.
 The output histogram is set to group outputs in buckets of *10us* and *25* entries::